-Warming up isn't a rare thing to hear about when it comes to exercise. we all know we need to do it, and yet still a huge number of people just don't. whether it's a lack of time, info, patience or anything in between, that's has to be something you change if you're really going to get the most out of your workouts and for a number of different reasons.
+Warming up isn’t a rare thing to hear about when it comes to exercise.
+We all know we need to do it, and yet still, a huge number of people just don’t.
+Whether it’s a lack of time, info, patience or anything in between, that has to be something you change if you’re really going to get the most out of your workouts and for a number of different reasons.

-Without a proper warming up and cooling off period in your exercise you're opening up your body to a huge number of risks.
-It gets talked about for a reason after all.
-Luckily too, there's a huge number of different ways to go about doing it, so there really is no excuse.
+Without proper warming up and cooling off periods in your exercise, you’re opening up your body to a huge number of risks.
+It gets talked about for a reason, after all.
+Luckily too, there’s a huge number of different ways to go about doing it, so there really is no excuse.

-We've put together some of the basic reasons all about how and why you need to be warming up so that you know just what you need to be doing and the effect that it will have on your body and on your workouts in the long run, so that you don't have to find it out the hard way.
-Let's take a look.
+We’ve put together some of the basic reasons all about how and why you need to be warming up so that you know just what you need to be doing and the effect that it will have on your body and your workouts in the long run, so that you don’t have to find it out the hard way.
+So let’s take a look.

-The first of these reasons is for a cardiovascular reason.
-Even if you are going to be doing a strength workout, doing 5-10 minutes of medium intensity cardio exercise can be massively beneficial for your overall performance in the gym, as well as your muscular well being.
+Firstly this will benefit the cardiovascular system.
+So even if you are doing a strength workout, 5-10 minutes of medium-intensity cardio exercise can be massively beneficial for your overall performance in the gym and your muscular well-being.

-Anything that really gets your blood flowing is a great choice.
-It fills your muscles with oxygen and means that you're ready to make energy either anaerobically or aerobically for any kind of workout.
-No matter how you intend to work out, you'll give yourself a boost.
+Anything that gets your blood flowing is a great choice.
+It fills your muscles with oxygen and means that you’re ready to make energy either anaerobically or aerobically for any kind of workout.
+So no matter how you intend to work out, you’ll give yourself a boost.

-On top of your awesome cardio benefits, it's a smart choice to start doing a little strength training in your warms ups too to make sure your muscles are primed to give you the motions you need without much shock.
+On top of your awesome cardio benefits, it’s smart to start doing a little strength training in your warms ups, too, to make sure your muscles are primed to give you the motions you need without much shock.

-Strength training a set at 50% of the weight you were planning to use for example, or even bodyweight squats before you run.
-These all make sure you're firing on all cylinders and make sure you will be performing at the top of your game straight away.
+Strength train with a set at 50% of the weight you were planning to use, for example, or even bodyweight squats before you run.
+These all ensure you’re firing on all cylinders, and you will be performing at the top of your game from the get-go.

 Dynamic stretching is the preferred method of stretching over static for warming up because of how muscles respond to it, readying them for the challenge they’re about to face.

 Warming up has mental effects as well as physical benefits too, which many of us don’t always remember.
-Exercise already has its mental benefits (like we looked at here), and getting yourself in the mindset for a great workout is always half of the battle you're about to face, especially if you're really pushing yourself.
+But, of course, exercise already has its mental benefits (like we looked at here), and getting yourself in the mindset for a great workout is always half of the battle you’re about to face, especially if you’re really pushing yourself.

-Exercising from a general point of view releases endorphins which are responsible for us feeling happier during and after exercise, so they’re a great way to start a workout too.
-They get you hyped to be able to keep up the good feeling throughout your workout and keeping more motivated generally!
+Exercising releases endorphins responsible for us feeling happier during and after exercise, so they’re a great way to start a workout too.
+They get you hyped to keep up the good feeling throughout your workout and keep you more motivated generally!

-As well as looking at why to warm up, it's also vital that we look at the other side of the coin too, which is why to cool down.
-That has it's own unique benefits too, and without it, you're still leaving yourself to a range of negative effects and DOMS too if you're strength training.
-It's always good practice to get it done.
+As well as looking at why to warm up, it’s also vital that we look at the other side of the coin too, which is why to cool down.
+That has its unique benefits too, and without it, you’re still leaving yourself to a range of adverse effects and DOMS, too, if you’re strength training.
+So it’s always good practice to get it done.

 It Normalises Your Heart Rate

-The first thing that we need to look at is back to the heart and lungs again. that's pretty important after all.
-When you're cooling down, you're letting your body slowly bring things back down to a normal level.
+The first thing that we need to look at is back to the heart and lungs again.
+That’s pretty important, after all.
+When you’re cooling down, you’re letting your body slowly bring things back to a normal level.
 Your breathing slows, your heart rate drops, and al;l of that happens without a sudden stop that comes without.

-All of these are very good ideas when considering how hard you’ve been working and what a sudden stop could do to you, such as becoming dizzy and nauseous which are often from a sudden lack of oxygen. these are all easy to avoid just by slowing it down for a few!
+These are very good ideas when considering how hard you’ve been working and what a sudden stop could do to you, such as becoming dizzy and nauseous, which are often from a sudden lack of oxygen.
+These are all easy to avoid just by slowing it down for a few!

 It Stretches Your Muscles

-Another go-to point on this subject is that not only does cooling down help to immediately lower your heart rate to stable and regular levels, it also helps you to stretch your muscles. that means they return to their original length and you're not risking an injury!
+Another go-to point on this subject is that not only does cooling down help to lower your heart rate to stable and regular levels immediately, but it also helps you to stretch your muscles.
+That means they return to their original length, and you’re not risking an injury!

-This is ideal for making sure you’re no sorer than you should be after your workout, and is the healthiest way for you to take care of your muscles in the long run.
-It really is awesome for preventing injury and even encouraging muscle growth if that’s what you have been training for.
+This is ideal for making sure you’re no sorer than you should be after your workout and is the healthiest way to take care of your muscles in the long run.
+It is awesome for preventing injury and encouraging muscle growth if that’s what you have been training for.

 These types of stretches can really change the game during recovery, so make sure you’re taking care of yourself by doing static stretching this time rather than dynamic, as static stretches relax muscles and encourage recovery rather than preparing them for a workload.